coshbar/Engenharia_de_Software/README.md

 ### Installation

-Installing Python
+#### Installing Python

-Step 1.
-Download and execute the latest Python installation package from Python.org.
+1. Download and execute the latest Python installation package from Python.org.

-Step 2.
-Choose the recommended installation options for the simplest installation experience.
+2. Choose the recommended installation options for the simplest installation experience.

-Step 3.
-Check the box for “Add Python 3.7 to PATH”.
+3. Check the box for “Add Python 3.7 to PATH”.
 This will adjust your System Environment Variables automatically so that Python can be launched from any command prompt.

-Installing Pip on Windows
+#### Installing Pip on Windows

-Step 1.
-Download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) to a folder on your computer.
+1. Download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) to a folder on your computer.

-Step 2.
-Open a command prompt and navigate to the folder containing the get-pip.py installer.
+2. Open a command prompt and navigate to the folder containing the get-pip.py installer.

-Step 3.
-Run the following command:
+3. Run the following command:
 ```sh
 python get-pip.py
 ```
 Pip should now be installed successfully.

-Installing libraries
+#### Installing libraries

+* gspread
 ```sh
 pip install gspread
 ```
+* oauth2
 ```sh
 pip install oauth2
 ```